LambdaSchool/Sprint-Challenge--Web-Tools-And-Frameworks/README.md

 ## Task 2: Layout
-* Use the grid system to layout the content and images given to you by SpaceWalker. **You can wait to implement the carousel in Task 4: Components**
+* Use the grid system to layout the content and images given to you by SpaceWalker. **You can wait to implement the carousel in Task 4: Components** Done
-* Try to mimic the layout of the desktop design. **Do not waste time going for pixel perfect layouts in this challenge!**
+* Try to mimic the layout of the desktop design. **Do not waste time going for pixel perfect layouts in this challenge!** Done
 * When you have the general layout complete, move on to utilities for fine tuning the spacing.
+Done

 ## Task 3: Utilities
 * Use the spacing utilities to match the layout design.
+Done
 * Use any flexbox utilities you may need to match the design.
+Done

 ## Task 4: Components
 * Implement the carousel at the top of the content.
 Make sure to include all 4 images.
+Done
-* Pick one more component of your choice to implement in the project:
+* Pick one more component of your choice to implement in the project: DONE
-  - Collapse
+  - Collapse DONE
   - Dropdowns
   - Modals
   - Tooltips